wall hanging with a humble house picture

 house walls and door

 We are not entitled to having the home of our dreams.
-Just think a little bit of all the people around the world that live in mud huts, or slums.
-We can be thankful for what we have, and come to love this place.
+Just think a little bit about all the people around the world who live in mud huts or slums.
+We can be thankful for what we have and come to love this place.

-Sometimes we don’t have it in our budget to be able to make our homes the picture perfect place we wish it could be.
-There are simple ways to add touches of home to our houses.
+Sometimes we don’t have it in our budget to be able to make our homes the picture-perfect place we wish it could be.
+But there are simple ways to add touches of coziness to our homes.

 potted hanging plant